π App

 In this example, a new route is defined and then RebuildTree()

-is called to make sure the new route is registered and available.
+is called to ensure the new route is registered and available.